-A physician mortgage, or “doctor mortgage,” is a special type of mortgage designed specifically to help make home ownership accessible to physicians and dentists managing a large amount of medical student debt.
+A physician mortgage1, or “doctor mortgage,” is a special type of mortgage designed specifically to help make home ownership accessible to physicians and dentists managing a large amount of medical student debt.

 These loans may have fewer restrictions than conventional mortgages and recognize a lender’s trust in medical professionals’ creditworthiness and earning potential.
 With a conventional mortgage, if you are unable to put down 20%, then the lender will typically require private mortgage insurance (PMI).
-A physician mortgage, like the one offered by Laurel Road, allows qualifying physicians and dentists to put down less than 20% down and does not require PMI.1
+A physician mortgage, like the one offered by Laurel Road, allows qualifying physicians and dentists to put down less than 20% down and explore no PMI options.2

 A Laurel Road Physician Mortgage is available to interns, residents, fellows, physicians, dentists, clinical professors, researchers or managing physicians with a current license that hold one of these degree types: MD, DO, DMD, DDS or DPM.
 Before you begin the mortgage process, you should also look at your overall financial picture, including several criteria that lenders will consider, such as your debt-to-income (DTI) and credit score.